mstksg/inCode/copy/entries/five-point-haskell-2.md

 ```

 This _works_, but after learning about the principles in this post, that type
-synonym should feel a little bit suspicious to you.
+signature should feel a little bit suspicious to you.
 Note that our function
 never actually _inspects_ the `Config` at all.
 The logic is independent.
 Would there be any value in pulling out the caching logic generically?